Montreal Metro: Recession and unfinished projects

 At the beginning of the 1990s, there was a significant deficit in public finances across Canada, especially in Quebec, and an economic recession.
 Metro ridership decreased and the Government of Quebec removed subsidies for the operation of urban public transport.
 Faced with this situation, the extensions projects were put on hold and the MUC prioritized the renovation of its infrastructures.

 Creation of AMT, RTM, ARTM, and improvements

 In 1996, the Government of Quebec created a supra-municipal agency, the Agence métropolitaine de transport (AMT), whose mandate is to coordinate the development of transport throughout the Greater Montreal area.
 The AMT was responsible, among others, for the development of the Metro and suburban trains.

-On June 1, 2017, the AMT was disbanded and replaced by two distinct agencies by the Loi 76 (English: Bill 76), the Autorité régionale de transport métropolitain (ARTM), mandated to manage and integrate road transport and public transportation in Greater Montreal; and the Réseau de transport métropolitain (RTM, publicly known as exo), which took over all operations from the former Agence métropolitaine de transport.
+On June 1, 2017, the AMT was disbanded and replaced by two distinct agencies by the Loi 76 (English: Law 76), the Autorité régionale de transport métropolitain (ARTM), mandated to manage and integrate road transport and public transportation in Greater Montreal; and the Réseau de transport métropolitain (RTM, publicly known as exo), which took over all operations from the former Agence métropolitaine de transport.
 RTM now operates Montreal's commuter rail and metropolitan bus services, and is the second busiest such system in Canada after Toronto's GO Transit.